andreagorsche/cooking-api/README.md

 Welcome,

 This is the cooking_api created to serve the front-end application "cooking around the world".
-The app itself is a social media platform that allows registered users to post recipes, like and comment recipes of other users and follow other chefs from around the world.
-The back-end api "cooking-api" is programmed to handle the relevant data of the applications profiles (=chefs), recipes, comments, likes and followers.
+The app itself is a social media platform that allows registered users to post recipes, rate and comment recipes of other users and follow other chefs from around the world.
+The back-end api "cooking-api" is programmed to handle the relevant data of the applications profiles (=chefs), recipes, comments, rating and followers.

 # Functionality of the cooking-api
 Similar to a blog api, the cooking-api handles the interaction between user profiles (called chefs) and their posts (called recipes).
 Logged in chefs can: